randomlname/NwabunorOnwuanyi/public/posts/BudgetAppPost/TheMVP.md

     2. Verify email
     3. Two-factor auth
     4. Dark mode
 8. Budget tab where the user can set goals they want to meet.

+## Tech stack
+For the tech stack, I decided to use Nodejs instead of Python.
+I wanted to use Python with Django or Flask originally because I wanted to use some machine learning for Personalized financial advice and Analysis for investments, but I decided to save that for another project instead and try to build the base for this one.

+I used React because I haven't programmed in React for a while, and I thought it would be a good refresher.